 We all know how a little retail therapy can actually work to help us feel a little bit better, or celebrate a year well lived, or generally act as an important declaration of self-love.
 That makes complete and total sense to the people who are willing to try it.
 This is perhaps the part where you’d expect a disclaimer, encouraging you to take stringent care of your finances, to wait two years before purchasing anything you like just to be certain that you need it, or to completely ward off the idea that impulsive buying is good.
+Here are some ideas on how you make this Christmas a little different.

 Of course, everyone has an opinion on these topics.
 But sometimes, things are simple.
 It’s Christmas.
 You’ve worked hard this year.
 Sometimes, you deserve to treat yourself with something tangible.
 If you think this is the best way to think also, it can be instructive to consider just what is worth your money in the first place.